Swainsonine

 Swainsonine is an indolizidine alkaloid.
 It is a potent inhibitor of Golgi alpha-mannosidase II, an immunomodulator, and a potential chemotherapy drug.
 As a toxin in locoweed (likely its primary toxin) it also is a significant cause of economic losses in livestock industries, particularly in North America.
 It was first isolated from Swainsona canescens.

 Pharmacology

-Swainsonine inhibits glycoside hydrolases, specifically N-linked glycosylation.
+Swainsonine inhibits glycoside hydrolases, specifically those involved in N-linked glycosylation.
 Disruption of Golgi alpha-mannosidase II with swainsonine induces hybrid-type glycans.
 These glycans have a Man5GlcNAc2 core with processing on the 3-arm that resembles so-called complex-type glycans.

 The pharmacological properties of this product have not been fully investigated.